-Get straight to the video and learn how to pronounce Xcalak and why it isn’t pronounced like the Mexican Spanish you’re used to (spoiler alert: It’s Mayan!).
+See our definitive guide on getting to Xcalak, then go straight to the video below and learn how to pronounce Xcalak and why it isn’t pronounced like the Mexican Spanish you’re used to (spoiler alert: It’s Mayan!).

 After the video keep scrolling for the summary, including some interesting facts about Xcalak.

 Cancun.
 Playa del Carmen.
 Tulum.
 They’re all easy to pronounce because you’ve heard of these places.
 They’re packed with tourists.
 But who cares?
 You’re interested in Xcalak.

 Maybe you’ve mastered reading and spelling “Xcalak”, but you’re still a little hesitant when it comes to pronouncing it?
 No problem.

 - You can put the emphasis on either the first or the second syllable, and you’ll be right.

 Fun fact!
 “Xcalak” isn’t Spanish – it’s Mayan.

 - Regular Spanish pronunciation rules don’t apply.
 If you really want to get into speaking Mayan, this website has a handy phrase guide with pronunciation.

 - In Mayan the letter “x” sounds like “ish” at the beginning of a word, and sounds like “sh” in the middle of a word.
 Ex.
 Xcalak = ish-ka-lak; Uxmal = oo-sh-mal